MechLizard/Wiki_Pathfinding/readme.md

 # How To Set up Wiki Pathfinding App

 ## Getting the files and code
-- Start by going in the master branch and unzip article.zip into same folder as executable.
-Unzip article.zip in Wiki_Pathfinding/backend
+- STart by moving over to the create-react-app branch and clone it in Visual Studio Code
-- Then move over to the create-react-app branch and clone it in Visual Studio Code
+- Unzip article.zip in Wiki_Pathfinding/backend
 - The create-react-app branch contains the Vite and Nodejs server directories while the master contains the c++ source files

 ## istalling Nodejs and npm